 Founder’s note: After being laid off in 2012, I was re-hired by The Associated Press in Jan.
 2014 as a sports writer in Oklahoma City.
 As a result, I’ll add an 11th thing to this list: Never burn bridges.
 I faithfully worked as a freelancer for The AP during the layoff and kept in touch with folks.
 I am blessed to be covering the Oklahoma City Thunder and Oklahoma and Oklahoma State athletics.
+I was even more blessed to cover the 2016 Rio Olympics.
 The current chapter is a good one.

 By CLIFF BRUNT

 One year ago, I got the call.

 It was a call many in the journalism business have nightmares about.

 It was the call from Associated Press Sports Editor Terry Taylor telling me the second sports reporter position in Indianapolis was being eliminated.

 Yeah, that was my job.
 Worked for the company for seven years.

 Calls from Taylor are rare and often aren’t good, so I felt uneasy when I realized she was on the phone.
 What she said was a shocker because I was coming off one of the best years of my career, something she acknowledged during the conversation and many times after that.